 Steve and his family moved to Wyoming in the summer of 2004 so their children could be raised in a rural environment.
 He served as a local school psychologist for four years prior to accepting the Executive Director position at HCBH.
 Steve helped establish the first felonious mental health court in the US, and has provided mental health services in community mental health inpatient, outpatient, and forensic settings.

-Kristie Langley serves in the Director's Office as ombudsman, hearing office for benefits disqualification, Administrator for the Child and Home Support Division and as a Senior Policy Advisor.
+Kristie Langley serves in the Director's Office as the Hearing Officer for benefits disqualification, Administrator for the Child and Home Support Division and as a Senior Policy Advisor.
 Ms. Langley was born and raised in Cheyenne, Wyoming.
 She received her Bachelor of Arts from Northern State University, her Juris Doctor from the University of Wyoming College of Law, and is licensed to practice law in both Wyoming and Colorado.
 Prior to coming to the Department of Family Services, she worked for the Attorney General’s Office as an Assistant Attorney General within the Human Services Division.

 Chris Smith is the DFS Human Resources Manager.
 During his career at DFS, Chris has worked as a Youth Counselor and Dorm Director at the Wyoming Boys' School.
 He has also worked as a Case Worker, Supervisor, Program Manager and Interim Juvenile Services Division Administrator.
 Chris was selected as the Department's HR Manager in 2013.